L e f t O u t

 that challenges our attitudes towards the homeless and the less fortunate

 “The art does lie in the viewer and their reactions – or non-reactions,” Rushton says.
-“Roughly 70 per cent of people would notice it and then out of those, half reacted.
+“Roughly 70% of people would notice it and then out of those, half reacted.
 That could be from looking over their shoulder to running over and trying to ‘save’ it, ripping the bin bag off.
 The other half would look at it and walk on.”

 “A weird feeling of dread stayed with me for a few weeks,” Rushton recalls.
 “How I saw the homeless after that was significantly different afterwards and I wanted to create a visual cue that would offer that same impact of that experience.”